MoaMoaK/Sapphire/README.md

 ```HTML
 <script src="/path/to/sapphire.js"> var s=Sapphire(); </script>
 ```
-Then whenever the matrix rain drop needs to be toogle on/off use `s.activate();`.
+Then whenever the matrix rain drop needs to be toggle on/off use `s.activate();`.
 It will modify some CSS parameters of the bootstrap componenents in order to make the background JS canvas where the rain drop is drawn visible.